albertllousas/monads-explained/readme.md

 What???
 Easy, easy, **calm down** mathematicians and functional programming experts!!

-Sadly, we can not explain monads without explain another pattern, the Functor.
+Sadly, we can not explain monads without explaining another pattern, the Functor.

 Basically, a functor is a container that holds a value and allows us to map over it with one function called `fmap` or `map`: